MoAlGaTo/Camagru/README.md

 The user who owns the photo optionally receives an email when his photo has been commented.

 The user receives a confirmation email when he registers.
 He also has the possibility to reset his password in case he forgets it.

+For more information on the project guidelines -> camagru_subject_fr.pdf (in French).

 **Camagru** has been developed in: